Japan scientist ‘very pessimistic’ Olympics will happen

 Japan was spared during the initial stage of the coronavirus outbreak.
 But cases are now spiking, particularly in Tokyo and other large cities.
 As of Monday, there were about 12,000 detected infections in Japan and about 250 deaths.

-Devi Sridhar, professor of Global Health at the University of Edinburgh, told the BBC that the Olympics may hinge on finding a vaccine.
+Devi Sridhar, professor of Global Health at the University of Edinburgh, said holding the Olympics may hinge on finding a vaccine.

-“If we do get a vaccine within the next year then actually I think that (Olympics) is realistic,” she said.
-“The vaccine will be the game-changer — an effective, affordable, available vaccine.
+“I think it all depends on whether we have a vaccine,” Sridhar said late last week.
+“And so I think if you talk to some of the scientists, they’re saying we’ll have a vaccine by the fall and we can manufacture it quickly and we can get it out to people.
+If we do, then I’d say, actually, we have a great chance of going ahead with the Olympics.”

-“If we don’t get a scientific breakthrough then I think that looks very unrealistic.”
+Sridhar said without a vaccine, the Olympics in 2021 were unlikely.
+This could also apply to the 2022 Winter Olympics in Beijing, which are to open in China in February — just six months after the Summer Games are to close.

 Dr. Ali S. Khan, the dean of the College of Public Health at the University of Nebraska, told The Associated Press in an email that even without a vaccine it may be possible to go ahead.